jelmansouri/qmk_userspace/README.md

 ![Raise](assets/keymap_Raise.svg)

 The Raise layer also divides neatly.
 On the left, I keep symbols laid out exactly like a US keyboard.
-I never combine this side with modifiers—it stays “clean,” which matters because I rely on the right side arrow button during long presses and don’t want them tangled with tap-hold logic.
-On the right, I have brackets alongside my arrow keys, laid out in Vim order but shifted one column to the right.
+I never combine this side with modifiers which matters because I rely on the right side arrow button during long presses and don’t want them tangled with tap-hold logic.
+The arrow keys on the right are laid out in Vim order but shifted one column to the right.
 That shift makes them land under my stronger fingers.
+Brakeds which I use in combination with modifiers is on this side as well.

 ![Nav3D](assets/keymap_Nav3D.svg)